 - 6 breakfasts

-- Luggage transfers from hotel to hotel on all walking days (1 pc up to 20 kg per person; each additional piece should be paid)
+- Luggage transfers from hotel to hotel on all walking days (one piece up to 20kg per person; each additional piece should be paid)

 - Galician cheese tasting in Santiago (not on Sundays)

 - Guided tour of Santiago de Compostela (Old Town)